 - Inverness, Wick, Thurso and Kyle of Lochalsh

-You can make a reservation on the phone, online, or in person:
+You can make a reservation for up to 4 cycles on the phone, online, or in person:

 - Book online when you buy your train ticket

 - Call our telesales team on 0344 811 0141 (Option 2) Monday – Sunday between 7am – 10pm